 You will need to pass a quiz for each week's material.
 These quizzes are on Canvas, and require LockDown Browser and Respondus Monitor.
-To get an A on a quiz, you must score 87.5% or better.
+To get an A on a quiz, you must score 87.5% or better of the available points.